Mariam-Badeji/Financial-Statement-Reporting-and-Analysis/README.md

  ## Background and Overview
 FinBurg is a Software-as-a-Service (SaaS) company founded in 2022, providing innovative software solutions to clients seeking digital services that enhance efficiency and business performance.

 The company has significant information on the transactions of the firm, budgets made for each year from 2022 - 2024 and the accounts they deal with.
-Together, these tables provide a comprehensive view of FinBudg’s financial health — enabling analysis of how actual results compare with budgeted expectations, and offering insights into revenue performance, expense management, and overall profitability.
+Explored the data to provide actionable insights.

 Insights and recommendations are provided on the following key areas:
 - **Financial Overview and Performance:** Analyzed the company’s profitability by comparing expenses across different accounts and account classifications